SkriptLang/skript-reflect/docs/basics/reading-javadocs.md

 ### Built-in inspection

-skript-mirror has built-in tools for dumping all of the available members of an object.
+skript-reflect has built-in tools for dumping all of the available members of an object.
 If you need a list of these members, including their return types and input parameters, you can use the [Members](utilities.md#members) expression.
 If you only need a list of names, you can use the [Member Names](utilities.md#member-names) expression.

 ### Source code